eAlexandrohin/ds/README.md

-# ds
-to clear the destop by creating folder with data template name and moving all files to it
+> to clear the destop by creating folder with data template name and moving all files to it